energietransitie/needforheat-generic-firmware/docs/releasing/releasing.md

     git push origin <tag name>
     ```

-## Verifying a draft release
+## Publishing
-Only a member of the [research group Energy Transition](https://github.com/energietransitie) logged into GitHub can see draft release.
+> This information below only applies to firwmare released by the [Research Group Energy Transition](https://github.com/energietransitie).

 1. Go to the [releases page](https://github.com/energietransitie/twomes-generic-esp-firmware/releases).
 2. The latest draft release should be at the top of the page.
 Click on the pen icon in the top right of the release.
 3. You can now change the release title and description.
 4. The associated tag can be seen.
 Check if this is correct.
 5. The attached binaries can be viewed.
 Check if these are correct.
-There should be an archive `twomes-generic-esp-firmware_<version>.zip` and a `firmware.bin`.
+There should be an archive `<repository_name>_<version>.zip` and a `firmware.bin`.
 6. Click on `Publish release` to release the firmware version.